• Home

 You may be able to run a 10k or even a marathon but what are the chances you will have to run that distance in the normal course of a day?
 But, you might have to run down two flights of stairs in an emergency.
 You may have to sprint to get away from a dog chasing you.
 These are anaerobic activities.

-Strength training will improve your chances of getting out of chair when your 80 years old.
-Long distance running will not.
-Tennis and other stop and go activities will improve your balance which is critically important the older we become much better than running and walking.
+Strength training will improve your chances of getting out of the chair when you’re 80 years old.
+Long-distance running will not.
+Tennis and other stop-and-go activities will improve your balance which is critically important the older we become much better than running and walking.

 Exercise the Way You Live or Play